Intermittent Fasting and Weight Loss

 Intermittent fasting and calorie deficit

-Calories burned must be greater than calories consumed in order to create a calorie deficit for a diet to cause weight loss.
+Calories burned must be greater than calories consumed to create a calorie deficit for a diet to cause weight loss.

 The premise behind intermittent fasting diets is that the significant calorie deficit caused by fasting or extremely low-calorie dieting is not recovered during the period of freedom from restrictions, maintaining the calorie deficit.